VigyanShaala-Tech/data-pipelines-v2/README.md

 $ pip install -r requirements.txt

-Setup `profiles.yml` with connection details on your local machine as described (here)[https://docs.getdbt.com/docs/core/connect-data-platform/profiles.yml]
+Setup `profiles.yml` with connection details on your local machine as described [here](https://docs.getdbt.com/docs/core/connect-data-platform/profiles.yml)

+### Approach to data modelling

+1. `Staging` models should be data source-agnostic and not tied to specific reporting requirements yet.
+They should focus on cleaning and transforming data into a usable form.
+The source data for these could be CSVs, other raw tables in the database, populated from applications, APIs etc.
+2. `Intermediate` models should hold data after significant transformations - like aggregations, joining multiple tables, filtering.
+3. `Final` models are totally tied to and optimized for reporting needs.

 ### Running